Our Story

 Why We Exist

 Betty Willis designed the "Welcome to Fabulous Las Vegas, Nevada" sign in 1959 and never copyrighted it.
 She gave it to the city.
 Asked why, she said it was a gift — the kind of thing you don't put a meter on.
 We named this publication after that sign, and after that impulse.
-Local news, like a welcome sign, belongs to the people who live here.
+Local news, like a welcome sign, should belong to the people who live here.

 2.3M Clark County residents